15 Ways to Get a Green Card

 10. Self-petitioned EB5 Investor Green Card:

 EB5 investor green cards allow someone to invest in the US and create jobs for US workers.
-Generally, a large investment is required: around $900,000 at a minimum.
+Generally, a large investment is required: $800,000 at a minimum.
 The jobs that the investor creates must benefit the US economy.
 The process begins with filing an I-526, Immigrant Petition by Alien Investor.
 You can file for your spouse and unmarried children under 21 at the same time.
 Once approved, you will fill out a DS-260 with the US Department of State and then an I-485 once within the United States.
 Within the 90-day period immediately before the second anniversary of your admission to the United States, you will file I-829, Petition by Investor to Remove Conditions on Permanent Resident Status.
 Thereafter, you will have a ten-year green card.

 11. Diversity Visa Lottery Green Card: